5 steps to finding happiness

 3. Thought Suppression Overload

-We are all aware of those thoughts that enter our mind, and can run our entire day.
+We are all aware of those thoughts that enter our minds and can ruin our entire day.
 And our mind tells us to try harder to suppress it and put more mental pressure on it for it to go away.
 The problem is, that what you resist, persists.
 When you're willing to speak openly about a problem, a secret, a thought that persists, to someone you can trust, it relieves immense amounts of mental energy and pressure to keep that hidden.
 And that frees up space for your mental energy to process it, and move past it.
 Talking about our negative thoughts, emotions, and feelings, in as much detail as possible, makes us feel healthier; makes us feel better.

 4. Limit your choices/decisions